PowerAppsDarren/Power-Apps-Workshops/WS39-Code-Generation/README.md

 # WS39-Code-Generation

-Be sure you're in an environment
+Be sure you're in an environment with the latest features (copy & paste YAML) enabled.

+## What is Code Generation (and what's not)?

+Code generation is the process of generating code from a model.
+Creating code that creates code.

-## Mini Projects
+## Mini Projects (practical assignments)

 - Generate the right control name
 - Generate a control just the way you'd like